De La Vega Prize

 About the FESE De la Vega Prize

-Each year since 2000, the FESE De la Vega Prize has been awarded to a young scholar for an outstanding research paper on financial markets.
-The Prize particularly values papers about current developments in European financial markets which promote public markets.
-The amount awarded will be EUR 5,000.
+The FESE De la Vega Prize has been awarded annually since 2000 to a young scholar in recognition of an outstanding research paper on European financial markets.
+The Prize aims to promote high-quality research that enhances the understanding of the role and functioning of public markets in Europe.
+The Prize places particular emphasis on papers addressing current developments in European financial markets that contribute to the advancement and visibility of public markets.

 FESE De la Vega Prize Jury